agentsoz/synthetic-population/README.md

 To run the addressmapper execute following commands.
 This is a time consuming process and may take about 10 hours for whole Greater Melbourne.

         > cd synthetic-poplation/populationbuilder
+        > git lfs pull  # Downloads large input data files from the repository
-        > mvn clean install //This builds the project
+        > mvn clean install  # This builds the project
         > java -jar addressmapper/target/addressmapper.jar addressmapper.properties -sh

  The command line parameters of `addressmapper.jar` are as follows